FlaxEngine/FlaxDocs/manual/get-started/flax-for-ue4-devs/index.md

 ## Scenes and Actors

 Flax doesn't use components to build scene objects logic.
 We only use [Actors](../scenes/actors.md).
-Each Actor has own type (e.g. point light, box collider) and collection of attached scripts.
+Each Actor has its own type (e.g. point light, box collider) and a collection of attached scripts.
 This means, in Flax the scene object hierarchy is created with Actors.

 However, you can still use the entity-component design with your scripts because every actor can have scripts.
 You can use `GetChild<T>()`/`GetScript<T>()` methods in your scripts to access the other objects.